-It’s worth having a good overview of what direction to take before you go up the mountain, these “maps” aren’t great.
+It’s worth having a good overview of what direction to take before you go up the mountain, as these “maps” aren’t great.

-Huashan – the world’s biggest stairmaster
+Huashan – the world’s biggest Stairmaster

 And then you set off.
-Huashan is really just the world’s biggest stairmaster.
+Huashan is really just the world’s biggest Stairmaster.
 There are literally kilometers of steps.
 And these aren’t uniform steps.
 They’re half size, quarter size, they’re not straight.
 They’re designed for one person when three are trying to use them.
-There’s not designed for your western sized feet.
+There’s not designed for your western-sized feet.

 Buy Snacks before you get to the Mountain

-At the supermarket at the bottom, where the public bus stops, you have the opportunity to buy food, drinks and accessories.
+At the supermarket at the bottom, where the public bus stops, you have the opportunity to buy food, drinks, and accessories.
 It’s more expensive on the mountain.

-We’d taken some bizarre “cheese” sandwiches, which were more like banana spread in white bread and some biscuits.
+We’d taken some bizarre “cheese” sandwiches, which were more like banana spread on white bread and some biscuits.
 You can also buy hats and white gloves.
 Not because this is a Michael Jackson tribute area, but because a lot of the paths and climbs on Huashan are bordered by chain link handholds.
 You’ll definitely use them.
 The gloves will protect your hands and also stop them slipping.